Pages

 Showing posts with label Lawsinium Marbles.
 Show all posts

-Thursday, May 5, 2011
+Friday, May 5, 2000

-First drafted 1988 published 2000 revised 2011
+First drafted 1988 Published 2008 Revised 2011

 by Joey Lawsin

-Illustrating this concept, Lawsin employs a metaphor involving a marble and a set of rules.
+Illustrating this concept in another perspective, Lawsin employs a metaphor involving a marble and a set of rules.
 The marble, a self-replicating entity, adheres to an instruction dictating that it must generate another marble every second.
 Following this prescribed setup, the initial marble doubles within a second, resulting in two marbles.
 Subsequently, each of these two marbles produces yet another marble after two seconds, leading to a total of four.
 This process continues, with the marble population doubling at each interval: 8, 16, 32, and so forth.
 Remarkably, after the passage of one billion years, the universe of marbles takes shape—a testament to the power of Lawsin’s fundamental principles.

 From the illustration, the universe was created without a human creator.
 Rather than a deliberate design, the universe’s form emerges organically from the interactions of individual marbles and their basic instructions.
 The marbles themselves are not conscious designers; they merely follow the inherent rules governing their existence.
 Thus, the universe, akin to a vast assembly of marbles, unfolds without the need for a human hand to shape it.
 It was not even the very first marble that designed the universe.
 The design just shaped because of the principle behind the Theory of Generated Interim Emergence.